 I ask if I can have a quick look around, just for a couple of minutes.

 She lets me in anyway, buzzing me through a door on my right.
 I descend a handsome wooden staircase down into darkness.
 I may have entered through a wardrobe, but this is not Narnia.
-There is the sound of amplified female cries of pleasure, and the sharp smell of fresh paint, amyl and cum.
-Everything is painted black, everything looks new.
-I pass two "private cabins" – little cave-like rooms with low wooden benches and a flatscreen TV screwed to the wall, each with a furtive looking punter sat within – into the main arena.
+There is the sound of amplified female cries of pleasure, and the sharp smell of fresh paint, amyl, and cum.
+Everything is painted black; everything looks new.
+I pass two "private cabins"—little cave-like rooms with low wooden benches and a flat-screen TV screwed to the wall, each with a furtive-looking punter seated within—into the main arena.
 Here, six rows of as-yet-unstained red velvet seats face a huge HD screen.
 A group of men of mixed ages sit avidly glued to Fuck Dollz II.
-Fans of communal wanking rejoice: it's January 2015 and I'm standing in London's brand new – and only – public porn cinema.
+Fans of communal wanking rejoice: It's January 2015, and I'm standing in London's brand-new—and only—public porn cinema.

-In July 2014, I wrote an article commemorating the demise of Mr B's in Islington, the last adult cinema in the capital, which had been alive in various guises for over 40 years.
-It was finally closed by Clr Paul Convery of Islington Council last summer as part of his quest to gentrify the borough.
+In July 2014, I wrote an article commemorating the demise of Mr. B's in Islington, the last adult cinema in the UK capital, which had been alive in various guises for more than 40 years.
+It was finally closed by Paul Convery of Islington Council last summer as part of his quest to gentrify the borough.
 At the time, the cinema's owners promised that they would find new premises and continue trading elsewhere.
-This seemed little more than a romantic dream – wank shack proprietors are not known to be the most driven operators, and the combined scourge of urban gentrification and readily available internet fap-matter made it seem unlikely.
-But against all odds, Mr B's have done it, setting up shop south of the river.
+This seemed little more than a romantic dream—wank-shack proprietors are not known to be the most driven operators, and the combined scourge of urban gentrification and readily available internet fap-matter made it seem unlikely.
+But against all odds, Mr. B's has done it, setting up shop south of the river.

 "Word's getting around, mate.
 The old regulars are starting to come down.
 And we had a coachload down from Birmingham the other day.
 It's going well."